 Is there someone in your life who wreaks havoc and destruction in all their relationships, but they either don’t care or aren’t aware of their impact?
 Do you find yourself frustrated and exhausted by this relationship because “they just don’t get it!”
 If you can relate to this, it’s likely this person has some or strong narcissistic personality traits and what you are experiencing is emotional abuse.

-In this video, Dr. Hawkins of the Marriage Recovery Center and the Emotional Abuse Institute talks about the power of intervention to help bring some level of awareness of one’s harmful behaviors and its impact on those around them.
+Dr. Hawkins of the Marriage Recovery Center and the Emotional Abuse Institute talks about the power of intervention to help bring some level of awareness of one’s harmful behaviors and its impact on those around them.
 Learn more about the comprehensive treatment plan he and his team at the Marriage Recovery Center have developed to help people discover, uncover and recover from narcissistic and emotional abuse.

 While everyone else would say narcissists can’t change and you are better off getting away from them as fast as you can, experience has shown us that by confronting and challenging deeply embedded thinking errors, and replacing them with healthy thinking, healing is possible!